ASU/asu-unity-stack/README.md

 # ASU Unity Stack
 Arizona State University Unity StaCK(Standards Compliance Kit).
 This project is currently under development.

+## ❯ Packages in this repository

+This repository contains multiple packages which are managed and published using [LernaJS](https://lerna.js.org/).
+For more information about each individual package, see the README located at the package root.

+1. [asu-web-standards-bootstrap-4](./packages/asu-web-standards-bootstrap-4/README.md) - ASU-customized Bootstrap 4 CSS library.
+This library serves as a structural base for most of the styling across our packages.
+See the [AsuHeroImage component](./packages/asu-rs-carousel/src/components/AsuHeroImage/AsuHeroImage.jsx) for an example of integrating this package into a Reactstrap component.
+2. [asu-brand](./packages/asu-brand/README.md) - Contains ASU-branded global header and footer React components.
+4. [asu-maps](./packages/asu-maps/README.md) - React components for configuring and displaying ASU GIS maps, built with react-checkbox-tree.
+5. [asu-rs-carousel](./packages/asu-rs-carousel/README.md) - ASU hero images and carousel built with Reactstrap and asu-web-standards-bootstrap-4.

 ## ❯ Dependencies

 In order to build the project, the dev environment needs to have the following programs installed:
 - Node.js
 - NPM
 - Yarn

 ## ❯ Setup Local Development Environment